djzaragoza/Data-Structures/Data_Structures_Questions.md

 ## Stack

-1. What is the runtime complexity of `push`?
+1. What is the runtime complexity of `push`? for fixed size array, the time complexity is O(1) for 'push' as you only have to move the last pointer left or right

-2. What is the runtime complexity of `pop`?
+2. What is the runtime complexity of `pop`? for fixed size array, the time complexity is O(1) for 'push' as you only have to move the last pointer left or right

 3. What is the runtime complexity of `len`?